dflaten/JavaPractice/DataStructuresAndAlgorithms/KWayMerge/KwayMerge.md

 ## Real-world problems
 Many problems in the real world use the k-way merge pattern.
 Let’s look at some examples.

-1.*Merge tweets in twitter feed:* Sometimes we need to implement a module that adds a user’s Tweets into an already populated Twitter feed in chronological order.
+1. *Merge tweets in twitter feed:* Sometimes we need to implement a module that adds a user’s Tweets into an already populated Twitter feed in chronological order.

-2. *Used in external sorting procedures:* When an algorithm is processing huge amounts of data, it needs to repeatedly fetch it from external storage because RAM capacity is fixed.
+1. *Used in external sorting procedures:* When an algorithm is processing huge amounts of data, it needs to repeatedly fetch it from external storage because RAM capacity is fixed.
 To overcome the speed limitation of external storage, k-way merges are used in external sorting.
 Let’s consider a case where we need